March 9, 2026

 3. Detect regressions: Tusk Drift replays traces in CI against your PR and diffs the responses.
 Our AI surfaces regressions by correlating the diff to your PR and ticket's context, so adding a new response field doesn't trigger false positives.
 When there is a regression, it suggests a fix.
 Additionally, when you merge a PR, the test suite gets refreshed automatically to reflect the new expected behavior.

-Regression testing is the obvious use case here.
+Preventing regressions is the obvious use case here.
 You record a week's worth of traffic, run traces in CI, then block PRs that show regressions.
-You get coverage automatically instead of spending months writing mocks that cover what you guessed matters.
+For midmarket teams, we're seeing Tusk Drift catch 60 regressions a month.

 Refactoring safely is a use case that builds on top of that.
-At midmarket and enterprise, you may have an untested Express monolith from 2019 that no engineer wants to touch.
+At enterprises, you may have an untested Express monolith from 2016 that no engineer wants to touch.
 Recording traffic gives you an all-encompassing behavioral spec for the service.
 You can then refactor with AI, replay the traces locally, and verify if responses are identical.
-If they are, your refactor didn't break anything.

 Node.js and Python (3.9+) backend services are supported, more languages coming soon.
-Takes 2 commands to go from zero tests to running a full API test suite.
-CLI and SDKs are open-source.
+CLI and SDKs are open-source - come along with us on this ride as we make manual testing obsolete.

-To tackle the thorny engineering challenges that other engineers shrug off, try Tusk for free or you can talk to us to hear more stories around achieving Engineering Excellence.
+If you're tackling the thorny engineering challenges that other engineers shrug off, talk to us.